 What is recruitment marketing?

-Recruitment marketing, sometimes called talent marketing, is when you use marketing strategies to attract and hire talent.
-It is aimed at potential candidates to illustrate what your company does, who you are as an employer, and what working for you will look like.
+Recruitment marketing, sometimes called talent marketing, is when you adapt traditional marketing strategies to attract and hire talent.
+It’s aimed at potential candidates to illustrate what your company does, who you are as an employer, and what working for you will look like.

 However, there are certain channels that are more specifically aimed at job seekers that you should be taking full advantage of.
 That way you may find yourself attracting the best talent for you.